-University of Oxford, TU Berlin and Siemens AG Seed Fund - Call for Proposals
+University of Oxford, TU Berlin and Siemens AG Seed Fund - Call for Proposals - 2023 call now closed

 Building on a lasting fruitful cooperation and the ability to purposefully match interested researchers, Siemens AG (SAG) Technology, Research and Innovation Ecosystem, Oxford (UoO) Industrial Partnerships and TU Berlin’s (TUB) Siemens RIE are partnering in a third trilateral seed fund to stimulate joint research project bids.
 The seed fund management team are Ilaria Carrara Cagni (SAG), Andy Gilchrist (UoO) & Isabel Wolf (TUB).
 This is the third run of the trilateral seed fund, after a successful run in 2020 and 2022.

 We call for proposals in research areas at the intersection of the vertical methods & technologies (AI, Connectivity/ IoT/ Sensors/ Edge, Simulation/Digital Twin, Sustainability) and the horizontal application sectors (Buildings, Cities & Energy Systems, Industry & Manufacturing, Mobility & Transport Systems).

 The schematic shows (for simplicity) separate horizontal research topics / technologies applied in separate vertical markets / application areas.
 Of course, any project could cover multiple verticals or horizontals as appropriate.